Steven Ittel: Career

-Ittel practices the art of bonsai, curates the bonsai collection at Longwood Gardens, and has displayed trees at Longwood Gardens and the Brandywine River Museum.
+Ittel practices the art of bonsai, assists the curation of the bonsai collection at Longwood Gardens, and has displayed trees at Longwood Gardens and the Brandywine River Museum.

 Personal life

 Ittel's father was a superintendent of a rural school district and a YMCA camp director, so he spent the first 19 summers of his life at Camp Campbell Gard outside Hamilton, Ohio.
 His mother was one of the 165 victims of the Beverly Hills Supper Club fire.

 He is married to Kathleen P. Ittel, Esq. and they have two children.